Penthouse (magazine): Commercial decline

+After Guccione, 2005–present

+Penthouse Media Group / FriendFinders

-The new owners significantly softened the content of the magazine starting with the January 2005 issue.
-Penthouse no longer showed male genitalia, real or simulated male-female sex, or any form of explicit hardcore content (it does still feature female-female simulated sex on occasion, however).
-While this change allowed the return of a limited number of mainstream advertisers to the magazine, it has not significantly raised the number of subscribers; total circulation is still below 350,000.
+Starting with the January 2005 issue, the new owners significantly softened the content of the magazine.
+Penthouse no longer showed male genitalia, real or simulated male-female sex, nor any form of explicit hardcore content (it does still feature female-female simulated sex on occasions).
+While this change was followed by the return of a limited number of mainstream advertisers to the magazine, it did not significantly raise the number of subscribers; total circulation is still below 350,000.

-Some of Penthouses secondary publications, such as Girls of Penthouse, continue to feature occasional images of explicit sex, either classic sets from the 1990s issues or stills of adult video shoots staged by the company's Digital Media division.